High-dimensional Newey-Powell Test Via Approximate Message Passing: Introduction

-In the past decade, fundamental research for high-dimensional linear regression has focused on sparse regularization.
-From the renowned $\ell_1$-regularizer \citep{tibshirani1996regression} to the later variations such as the Dantzig selector \citep{candes2007dantzig}, the adaptive Lasso \citep{zou2006adaptive}, the smoothly clipped absolute deviation \citep{fan2008sure}, the minimax concave penalty \citep{zhang2010nearly}.
+In the past decade, fundamental research for high-dimensional linear regression has focused on sparse regularization \citep{tibshirani1996regression, candes2007dantzig, zou2006adaptive, fan2008sure, zhang2010nearly}.
 We refer to \citet{buhlmann2011statistics} and \citet{fan2020statistical} for a systematic review of this topic.
-Most existing literature in this field assumes homoscedastic regression errors, i.e., $\sigma(\cdot)$ is a constant, as opposed to the fact that heteroscedasticity is commonly observed in real-world data, see for example \citet{wang2012quantile,daye2012high} on genomic data, \citet{belloni2014pivotal} on economic data.
+Most existing literature in this field assumes homoscedastic regression errors, i.e., $\sigma(\cdot)$ is a constant, as opposed to the fact that heteroscedasticity is commonly observed in real data, see, for example, \citet{wang2012quantile} and \citet{daye2012high} on genomic data and \citet{belloni2014pivotal} on economic data.

-There are natural solutions to address heteroscedasticity in model estimation.
-For example, we can replace the least-squares loss function with asymmetric loss functions, such as the quantile loss functions \citep{koenker1978regression, koenker_2005} and the expectile loss functions \citep{newey1987asymmetric}.
+There are natural solutions to address heteroscedasticity in model estimation. \citet{cattaneo2018inference,jochmans2022heteroscedasticity} addressed this by splitting the $p$ covariate vector $X$ into a fixed low-dimensional subvector $X_s$ of main interest with unknown parameter $\beta_s$ and a nuisance subvector $X_{p-s}$ with nonnegligible size $q =p-s$.
+Their high dimensionality refers to a setting where $n > p$ but $p$ is considerably larger than in the classic setting, where $p/n \to 0$.
+The asymptotic normality is further derived for $\hat\beta_s$, and the main focus is on heteroscedastic-robust asymptotic covariance estimators.
+Addressed by \citet[Section~3.2, 3.3]{jochmans2022heteroscedasticity}, the consistency of the heteroscedasticity-robust covariance estimator requires the length of the nuisance parameter to satisfy $\lim_n \sup q/n < 1$, and \tcr{handling} the case of $1/2 <\lim_n \sup q/n < 1$ is already challenging.
+Another approach considers replacing the least-squares loss function with asymmetric loss functions, such as the quantile loss functions \citep{koenker1978regression, koenker_2005} and the expectile loss functions \citep{newey1987asymmetric}.
 A thorough review of quantile regression can be found in \citet{koenker2017quantile}.
-High-dimensional quantile regression has been studied by several authors, including \citet{wu2009variable,belloni2011l1,wang2012quantile,zheng2013adaptive,fhdqr,smoothqr}. \citet{gu2016high} studied high-dimensional expectile regression and proposed COSALES, which couples two expectile loss functions at expectile level $0.5$ and another level of interest.
-By this construction, COSALES can simultaneously estimate parameter vectors $\beta_0$ and $\gamma_0$ in \eqref{eq:linearapproximation}.
-Additionally, \citet{zhou2021cross} proposed a cross-fitted residual regression for estimating heteroscedasticity in model \eqref{eq:linearapproximation}.
+High-dimensional quantile regression, addressing $p > n$ setting, has been studied by several authors \citep{wu2009variable,belloni2011l1,wang2012quantile,zheng2013adaptive,fhdqr,smoothqr}. \citet{gu2016high} studied high-dimensional expectile regression and proposed COSALES, which couples two expectile loss functions at expectile level $0.5$ and another level of interest.
+By this construction, COSALES can simultaneously estimate parameter vectors $\beta_0$ and $\gamma_0$ in \eqref{eq: linear approximation of linear model}.
+Additionally, \citet{zhou2021cross} proposed a cross-fitted residual regression for estimating heteroscedasticity in \eqref{eq: linear approximation of linear model}.